Pará: Flag

 The white stripe in the Flag of Pará represents the zodiac, the Equator and the Amazon River.
 The blue star is Spica in the constellation Virgo, which is also depicted on the Flag of Brazil representing the state.
 The two red areas symbolize the blood shed by the Cabanos in the Cabanagem revolt.

 In popular culture

 Pará is mentioned in season 4, episode 6 of American television show House.
 House is brought in to consult with the CIA about a patient.
-His final diagnosis is selenium poisoning from eating "castanhas-do-Pará," literally "chestnuts of Pará" in Brazilian Portuguese, aka Brazil nuts.
+His final diagnosis is selenium poisoning from eating "castanhas-do-Pará," literally "nuts from Pará" in Brazilian Portuguese, aka Brazil nuts.